At some point, every real estate agent asks the same question . . .

 If you’ve sent a recipe postcard, simply ask if they tried the recipe and whether they liked it.
 If you engage in a conversation, wonderful!
 Go with the flow.
 Let them know you’re available if they or someone they know needs your services.

-If you’ve send an educational postcard, ask if they have any questions or if you can provide them with additional help or information.
+If you’ve sent an educational postcard, ask if they have any questions or if you can provide them with additional help or information.

 And if you’ve sent a postcard designed to build trust, see if you can work in some discovery questions to determine if they may be ready to explore buying or selling.